-A five-year native species creel survey has been ongoing since 2005.
-In 2010, the roving creel survey was conducted by vehicle and boat from May 1st to June 15th from the Fred Robinson Bridge to Peggy's Bottom and focused solely on paddlefish.
+A five-year native species creel survey was conducted by FWP Region 6 personnel from 2005-2009 to better understand catch and harvest rates, age structure of harvested fish, angler pressure, and angler demographics from the Fred Robinson Bridge to Peggy's Bottom (Figure 5).
+Since 2010 the creel has been conducted annually by vehicle and boat from May 1st to June 15th from the Fred Robinson Bridge to Peggy's Bottom and focuses solely on paddlefish and paddlefish anglers.